msveshnikov/holiday-card/docs/email_campaign.md

 Creating the perfect holiday message has never been easier!

-Here's how our AI Christmas Card Message Generator works:
+Here's how our AI Holiday Card Message Generator works:

 1. 📝 Choose Your Style